-We have complied with the independence and other ethical requirements of the Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (including International Independence Standards) (New Zealand) ('PES-1')) issued by the New Zealand Auditing and Assurance Standards Board, which is founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour.
+We have complied with the independence and other ethical requirements of the Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (including International Independence Standards) (New Zealand) ('PES-1') issued by the New Zealand Auditing and Assurance Standards Board, which is founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour.

-Our firm carries out other assignments for the Bank in the area of other assurance and the audit related services.
-Other assurance and audit related services include: assurance over compliance with regulations and capital adequacy.
-These services have not impaired our independence as independent Auditors of the Bank.
+In addition to our role as independent auditor of the Bank, our firm carried out a review of the Bank's interim financial statements and supplementary information (excluding supplementary information relating to capital adequacy and regulatory liquidity requirements).
+These services have not impaired our independence as independent auditors of the Bank.
 In addition to this, partners and employees of our firm deal with the Bank on normal terms within the ordinary course of trading activities of the business of the Bank.
-The firm has no other relationship with, or interest in, the Bank or any of its subsidiaries.
+The firm has no other relationship with, or interest in, the Bank.

-The firm applies Professional and Ethical Standard 3: Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements, which requires the firm to design, implement and operate a system of quality management including policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.
+The firm applies Professional and Ethical Standard 3: Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements issued by the New Zealand Auditing and Assurance Standards Board, and accordingly is required to design, implement and operate a system of quality management including policies or procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.